Clarksville Gas and Water Department reports Clark Street closed for water service line replacement - Clarksville Online

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed Clark Street from Greenwood Avenue to Emory Street for water service line replacement.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) is continuing water service line replacement work on Clark Street and has closed the road from Greenwood Avenue to Emory Street.

 Low water pressure may also affect the vicinity during the work.